 This specialized one-year certificate program is designed to provide a comprehensive foundation in treatment of children within a family context.
 Participants will gain skills in understanding and working with pre-adolescent children using a range of interventions such as play therapy, age-specific therapeutic games, and art activities.
 At the same time, students will learn to comprehend and work with the family dynamics that frequently underlie or exacerbate a child's distress.

 Child and Family Therapy

-From the Directors
+From the Director

 “This certificate provides a comprehensive spectrum of courses for clinicians interested in expanding and deepening their understanding of work with children ages pre-school through latency.
 In addition to play therapy, the curriculum includes courses in child development, attachment, parenting, diagnosis of disorders of childhood, and child-focused family interventions.
 This course utilizes a focus on practice with children and families in a range of settings, including treatment strategies for children who have been traumatized, as well as those seen in schools and family service agencies.”

--Judith Siegel, PhD, LCSW, Co-Director
+-Judith Siegel, PhD, LCSW, Director

 - Dr. Beatrice Kraemer, Clinical Psychologist, President and Founder of Parenting At Its Best